jadecobra/python_tdd_exercises/source/how_to/person_factory.rst

 ----

-How to use dictionaries as factories in python
+How to use dictionaries as factories in Python
 -----------------------------------------------

 RED: make it fail